Advertisement

 How long is the wait at Fort Wayne Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Fort Wayne Housing Authority depend on demand in Fort Wayne, funding levels, and your priority status.
+With approximately 3,990 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 9, 2026 when the Public Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Fort Wayne Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Indiana.
+There are 8 other housing authorities within 100 miles of Fort Wayne Housing Authority, including Housing Authority of the City of Decatur, Housing Authority of the City of Kendallville (31 mi), Housing Authority of the City of Rome City (36 mi).
+Applying to multiple PHAs in Indiana and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Indiana.

 How do I contact Fort Wayne Housing Authority?